 What is the difference between leadership and management?
 Well, the boss has a title, but a title is a name used to describe someone’s job or position.
 It does not provide us with any context.
-We don’t know whether that individual is successful in their role or if they are the right fit.
+We don’t know whether that individual is successful in their role or is the right fit.

 In this example, all the title tells us is that this person is “the boss”.
 Nothing more, nothing less.

 A leader, by definition, is someone who leads.
 To lead means to show someone the way.
 A leader is someone who has the people because they show them the way.

 They lead by example.
 The term “leader” provides us with context.
 When we think of a leader, we envision someone who is charismatic, honest, inspiring, engaging, and encouraging.
 We think of someone whose presence alone lifts everyone’s spirits.

 I want to make the distinction between a boss and a leader very clear: A boss has a title, a leader has the people.

 Whether you’re a business owner, manager, supervisor, or someone who wants to command more leadership in their role, you can be a boss or a leader.
 That decision is yours to make.

 One role requires little to no conscious effort.
 There really are no expectations attached to the title of a “boss”.
 As I mentioned, this title provides us with no information on how good of a job this individual does.

 A boss is merely someone who has authority, whether that be a positive or negative influence.
 The other role of a leader requires effort, intention, consistency, and, most certainly, energy.

 Regardless of which role you choose for yourself, know that they inherently impact the livelihood of your employees tremendously.
 Having influence and impact is innately part of being a boss or leader, which can or cannot play out in your favor.